thelonelinux/Spring_Framework_Interv_Learning/README.md

 ### 3. PRACTICE CODE AND LEARN (Will be adding codes here and learn in this repo only)

-## MY LEARNING (SPRING FRAMEWORK, CORE , SPRING MVC, SPRING AOP, SPRING SECURITY ETC.)
+## MY LEARNING (SPRING FRAMEWORK, CORE , SPRING MVC, SPRING AOP, SPRING SECURITY ETC.) (FOR DETAIL YT LEARNING SEE YUTUBELEARN_SPRINGFRAMEWORK_README.MD)
 ### MAVEN LEARNING
 * Maven is a build tool, like gradle.
 * Let say in spring or springboot project we need to use SQL connector, so for that we need Sql connector jar files to use in our project.